|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 the resolution of the signal and the depth of the sound are very low in

 quality, relative to the analog tape and LP, this disc is to be the modern

 successor of the vinyl long playing stereo gramophone record.

 CHOOSE ANOTHER SUBJECT

 History Starts In 1967

 By the end of the nineteen seventies designers of high end amplifiers are concerned about an extreme large bandwidth, they are investigating all sorts of distortions in order to further improve the reproduction.
 Not just the values of the Total Harmonic Distortion (THD) and how to handle these, but also the newly discovered Transient Intermodulation Distortion (TIM) and Dynamic Intermodulation Distortion (DIM).
 Digital formats will make all further research for improvements in these fields practically obsolete.

-the late nineteen seventies digitally recorded sound is being demonstrated
+nineteen seventies digitally recorded sound is being demonstrated at the

-at the big audio fairs: Funk-Ausstellung (Berlin), CES (Chicago and
+big audio fairs: Funk-Ausstellung (Berlin), CES (Chicago and Las Vegas),

-Las Vegas), Heathrow (London), Firato (Amsterdam), Festival du Son (Paris),
+Heathrow (London), Firato (Amsterdam), Festival du Son (Paris), etc.

 do fear the arrival of a digital format with such a low resolution.